Adani Enterprises Ltd (NSE: ADANIENT) Q3 2026 Earnings Call dated Feb. 03, 2026

 Mahesh Patil

-The assets commissioned in the airport business over the last 12 months.
+The assets commissioned in the Airports business over the last 12 months.

-There’s no commissioning as such on airport.
-Airport only asset we added was N.
+There are no commissioning as such on Airports.
+Airports, the only asset we added was Navi Mumbai Airport.

 Mahesh Patil

-Okay.
-And so for this Navi Mumbai airport.
-Right.
-For FY27 arrow and non arrow side.
-How one should model for this and related question is do you expect losses in the interim till the traffic picks up in this airport?
+[Speech Overlap] Okay.
+And sir, for this Navi Mumbai Airport, right, for FY27, aero and non-aero side, how one should model for this?
+And related question is do you expect losses in the interim till the traffic picks up in this airport?

 Mahesh Patil

-Our next question comes from the line of Manish Somaya from center.
+Thank you.
+Our next question comes from the line of Manish Somaiya from Centrum.
 Please go ahead.

 Manish Somaiya

-No, actually the growth is well over 30%.
-It’s just that we have the numbers that we mentioned.
-We’ve taken out a one time element.
-There’s no specific issue regarding Indigo in relation to the airports business.
-If even if you look at segmental part of airport.
-If you look at individual growth in relation to on, on our presentation deck on page 23 of the presentation, you’ll see that it’s gone from 1100 on a quarterly basis to 1568.
-And and the underlying, even if you look at the, the non aero breakdowns, they’re all plus 25% growth and we expect that to continue in the air.
+No. Actually, the growth is well over 30%.
+It’s just that the numbers that we mentioned, we have taken out a one-time element.
+There’s no specific issue regarding Indigo in relation to the Airports business.
+Even if you look at segmental part of airport, if you look at individual growth in relation to our presentation deck on page 23 of the presentation, you’ll see that it’s gone from INR1,100 crores on a quarterly basis to INR1,568 crores.
+And the underlying, even if you look at the non-aero, aero breakdowns, they’re all plus 25% growth and we expect that to continue in the Airports.

 Manish Somaiya

+Right.
 What I was looking at was the sequential growth.
-So when I look at the airport revenues that you had in the second quarter, it had year over year growth of 43%.
-You know we’re at 30.
-Of course, you know, we’re dealing with perhaps law of large numbers.
-As growth increases the growth rate will come down.
-But you know, again I’m just trying to reconcile if there’s anything we should take away from the sequential portion.
-The 42% in 2Q 26 versus 32% in 3Q.
+So when I look at the Airport revenues that you had in the second quarter, it had year-over-year growth of 43%.
+We’re at 32%.
+Of course, we’re dealing with perhaps a law of large numbers as growth increases, the growth rate will come down.
+But again, I’m just going to reconcile if there’s anything we should take away from the sequential portion, the 42% in 2Q ’26 versus 32% in 3Q?

 Manish Somaiya